 The Publons Academy is a practical peer review training course for early career researchers.
-Join our rapidly growing network of expert supervisors and train the next generation of peer reviewers.
+Join our rapidly growing network of expert mentors and train the next generation of peer reviewers.

 Empower Reviewers, Improve Research

 Together, the academic community can improve scholarly communication by training new academics in peer review.

 - Build an expert pool of motivated peer reviewers